StanKarpikov/FreeRTOS-Emulator/examples/threading/README.md

 # Threading Example

 In this example two threads are created.
 The first thread vTask1 prints a startup message and then status messages every 2 seconds.
 After 4 iteration the task deletes itself.
+The first thread suspends and resumes the second thread.
 The second thread vTask2 prints a startup message and then status messages every 1 second.

 ## How to build